Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-For the own plate of the mucous membrane of the small intestine is characterized by a large number of reticular fibers, forming a dense network.
-In its own plate there are always lymphocytes, plasma cells, eosinophils, a large number of single lymphoid nodules (in children - 3-5 thousand).
+The lamina propria of the small intestinal mucosa is characterized by a large number of reticular fibers that form a dense network.
+The lamina propria always contains lymphocytes, plasma cells, eosinophils, and a large number of single lymphoid nodules (in children - 3-5 thousand).

 Where does it hurt?